bekk/bekk-christmas/post/react/global-state-management-without-redux-wip.md

 ReactDOM.render(<App />, rootElement);
 ```

 This way we can access `useStore` everywhere.
-As you can see, we extract both the state and the dispatch function from the store. `dispatch` needs the type of action to be called as well as possible payload information such as `message` in this case.
+As you can see, in `childComponent.js`, we extract both the state and the dispatch function from the store. `dispatch` needs the type of action to be called as well as any payload information such as `message` in this case.

 ```jsx
 // childComponent.js